 Nothing is more exciting and empowering than working on a project or playing on a dynamic team—until it’s not.
-An energetic brainstorming can go completely awry by a subtle putdown.
+Collaboration and teamwork can be fragile and an energetic brainstorming can go completely awry by a subtle putdown.
 A co-worker makes a critical comment about a blog posted on the company newsletter.
 Someone makes a disparaging remark about another person's work.
 Most everyone has experienced something like this, right?

 What can we do when discordant emotions arise that feel alienating?
 How do we rebound after we've taken a hit to our self-esteem?
 How can we build safety into a reliable recipe for spirited cooperation?